airscripts/blog/content/posts/green-bytes/less-feetpics-less-footprint.md

 ---

 ## Support
-If you enjoyed this post, I’d love to hear from you!
+If this post resonated with you, I’d love to hear from you.

-Not ready to speak up?
-No worries — just head over to [airscript.it][airscript-it] and show your support by following me on your favorite social platform.
+And if you’d like to support what I do, you can follow me on your favorite platform through [airscript.it][airscript-it], or support my work on [GitHub][github] with a follow, a share, or a star.

-Want to make my day even better?
-Follow, share, or star my projects on [GitHub][github] to help me grow and keep creating.
-Your support means the world!
+It really means a lot.

 [airscript-it]: https://airscript.it
 [github]: https://github.com/airscripts